Prescriptions

 Questions about your prescription

 If you have questions about your medicine, your local pharmacists can answer these.
-They can also answer questions on medicines you can buy without a prescription.
+They can also answer questions on medicines that you can buy without a prescription.

-The NHS website has information on how your medicine works, how and when to take it, possible side effects and answers to your common questions.
+The NHS website has information on how your medicine works, how and when to take it, possible side effects and answers to commonly asked questions.

-If you would like to speak to someone at the GP surgery about your prescription:
+If you would like to speak to someone at the GP surgery about your prescription phone our pharmacist after 10am

 Medication reviews

-If you have a repeat prescription, we may ask you to come in for a regular review.
-We will be in touch when you need to come in for a review.
+If you have a repeat prescription, we may ask you to come in for regular reviews.
+We will contact you when you need to do this.

 Prescription charges